top of page

 Throughout 2012, Karen coordinated programs throughout Essex County to celebrate the 400th Birthday of Anne Bradstreet.
 The year begain with a January 1 gathering on a dark farm field with the theme of Fire and Ice, a title borrowed from Anne's neighbor,, Robert Frost.
 For more, go to annedradstreet.org.

-Since Anne Bradstreet was a member of one of the founding families of Cambridge, MA (originally called Newtowne), she returned in spirit to Cambridge in 1997, when a Harvard University gate was named in her honor.
+Anne returned in spirit to Cambridge in 1997, when a Harvard University gate was named in her honor.
 To celebrate the 25th year of the naming of the gate, in September of 2022, Karen coordinated readings at the gate by the first women's class to reside in Harvard Yard, the Class of 1972.

 The many other programs Karen has supported or produced are too numerous to list here.
-For information and/or questions, please fill out the contact form.

 Services